September 2014

 The caretaker of the Carmelite monastery whose job it is to unlock the gates is late waking.
 Impatient to be on our way, we scale the high external wall and walk quickly through town, the earth’s shadow still visible in the sky above the ocean.

-All-day walking by the sea, a warm breeze from the land in the morning shifting to a cooling, salt-laden breeze in the afternoon.
+All day walking by the sea, a warm breeze from the land in the morning shifting to a cooling, salt-laden breeze in the afternoon.
 The Galician coastline is beautiful.
 Rocky offshore islands, sheltered coves and rock platforms, stone-walled fields of caldo (kale) running down to the sea, and, to the east, a backdrop of forested mountains.
 Mussel hunters, rock fishermen and a shepherd tending his sheep.
 Quirky beach shacks refashioned from boat cabins and a red and white striped lighthouse high up on the dramatically barren Cabo Silleiro.
 On through Baiona where on 1 March 1493 the sailing ship Carabela La Pinta arrived with news of the ‘discovery’ of America.

-Acorn and chestnut gatherers out and about.
+Acorn and chestnut gatherers are out and about.
 Past an infant school where a child waves tentatively to us.
 We reciprocate and the whole class waves excitedly to the passing pilgrims.
 Their teacher probably doesn’t appreciate the distraction.

-We are a little frayed from the rigours of the day’s walking but any tension dissipates as soon as we arrive at the oasis of calm that is the convent of the Apostolic sisters in A Ramalhosa.
+We are frayed from the rigours of the day’s walking but any tension dissipates as soon as we arrive at the oasis of calm that is the convent of the Apostolic sisters in A Ramalhosa.
 It is a sanctuary of cool tiled cloisters and tended gardens.
 We sit in the late afternoon sun and allow the serenity to permeate deeply into our beings.

 Rested, we wander down to the nearby plaza, lively with bars and people embracing the sweet relief of Friday evening and the anticipation of the lightness of Saturday morning.